This post may contain affiliate links. Read my disclosure policy.

-- Place skillet over medium heat and add ground beef, onion, pepper, garlic, salt, and pepper.
+Cook the meat and veggies.
+Place skillet over medium heat and add ground beef, onion, pepper, garlic, salt, and pepper.
 Break up meat while it cooks, and cook until meat is browned and vegetables are tender.
 Drain excess grease.

 - Stuff the sloppy joe meat inside a baked potato.
 It’s especially good when you pop them in the oven to melt the cheese.

 - Serve it over rice (try one of these 5 ways to make brown rice) or cauliflower rice to make rice bowls.

 - Make loaded fries like these Shepherd’s Pie Loaded Fries.

 - Scoop it onto Cheesy Mashed Potatoes or Cheesy Mashed Cauliflower for a hearty homestyle bowl meal.

 Many times I will save my sanity by just making some frozen veggies and maybe even a box of mac and cheese.
 But these are some easy sides that are kid favorites!

 - Buttered Peas and Carrots